jannis-kiriasis/insured/README.md

 ## Issues fixed

-1. Fit 2 columns with width 50% and margin on the same row.
-The total width + margin is above 100%.
-Solution: use padding instead of margin and `box-sizing:border-box;`.
-The padding width is included in the column width.
-[Stackoverflow](https://stackoverflow.com/questions/14416651/including-margin-for-width-and-height).
-2. Make the button left and right sides completely rounded.
-Setting a `border-radius: 50%` will make my button completely rounder.
-Solution: Set the `border-radius` to the same dimension as the left and right padding.
-3. Center align horizontally 4 images in a div.
-Solution: used `display: flex;` and `justify-content: center;`.
-[Stackoverflow](https://stackoverflow.com/questions/10989238/.center-image-horizontally-within-a-div).
-4. Make `search-services-white` and `search-services-light-blue` divs grow with their content.
-Solution: Add `overflow:hidden` to the parent container.
-[Stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content).
+1. Cannot set properties of undefined (setting 'onclick'): I was using a function that I actually didn't need.
+I removed the function and the issue was gone.
+2. Cannot read properties of null (reading 'classList'): I was trying to add a class property to an element that didn't exist (past questions).
+In my progressUpdate() function a past question exists only if runningQuestion is in runningQuestion[1], while in runningQuestion[0] past questions don't exists since runningQuestion[0] is the first question.
+So with an if stamement I made the code generating the error, running only if runningQuestion !== 0.
+This worked.
-5. Override iPhone / iPad default styling of submit button.
+3. Override iPhone / iPad default styling of submit button.
 The button isn't styled as declared in the CSS.
 Solution: add to the class .button `-webkit-appearance: none;`.
 [Stackoverflow](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone).
-6. Prevent telephone link in footer default styling on iPhone / iPad.
-Solution: declare the styling of the <a> tag.
-[Stackoverflow](https://stackoverflow.com/questions/3736807/how-do-i-remove-the-blue-styling-of-telephone-numbers-on-iphone-ios).
+4. On mobile yes / no buttons were retaining the :hover styling after being clicked.
+I made the hover styling exist only for devices where hover is real with a media query.
+[Stackoverflow](https://stackoverflow.com/questions/23885255/how-to-remove-ignore-hover-css-style-on-touch-devices).

 ## Deployment